sensu/sensu-docs/content/sensu-go/6.0/learn/glossary.md

 ## Event
 A representation of the state of an infrastructure component at a point in time.
-The Sensu backend uses events to power the monitoring event pipeline.
+The Sensu backend uses events to power the observation event pipeline.
-Event data includes the result of a check or metric (or both), the executing agent, and a timestamp.
+Observation data in events include the result of a check or metric (or both), the executing agent, and a timestamp.
 [Read more about events][8].

 ## Event filter
 Logical expressions that handlers evaluate before processing monitoring events.
-Event filters can instruct handlers to allow or deny matching events based on day, time, namespace, or any attribute in the event data.
+Event filters can instruct handlers to allow or deny matching events based on day, time, namespace, or any attribute in the observation data (event).
 [Read more about event filters][9].

 ## Handler
 A component of the monitoring event pipeline that acts on events.
-Handlers can send monitoring event data to an executable (or handler plugin), a TCP socket, or a UDP socket.
+Handlers can send observation event data to an executable (or handler plugin), a TCP socket, or a UDP socket.
 [Read more about handlers][10].

 ## Hook